MariaMarine/InTime-Frontend/README.md

 - Users section: admins can create or remove accounts for view users.
 The list of users can be sorted in ascending/descending order.
 <br><img src="./screenshots/users.jpg"><br>
  - Profile page: admin users can change their own password
- - Reportings section: admin users can create, edit, view and delete reports as well as vidualize the different routes on the maps.
+ - Reportings section: admin users can create, edit, view and delete reports as well as visualize the different routes on the maps.
 [See more on Reports.](#reports)

 ## User Part
 > When an admin creates a view user's account, the user receives login instructions via an automatically generated email.
 Upon authentication, users can access their Profile page and the Reportings section through the navbar menu.